-Fish & Richardson continues to follow all FCC enforcement actions taken against RF equipment manufacturers, vendors and users concerning violations of the FCC's marketing rules and technical standards.
-These include enforcement of Rule Parts 2, 15, 18, 22, 24, 27, 90, and 95, as well as the tracking of voluntary consent decrees, citations, and Notices of Apparent Liability and Forfeiture.
-In addition to simply punishing those who violate the rules, the FCC has sought out certain types of violations in an attempt to further policy.
-For instance, in furtherance of smoothing the 2009 transition to DTV, the FCC has recently assessed forfeitures exceeding $10 million against manufacturers, importers, and retailers of televisions that do not conform to the new DTV rules.
-It should also be noted that the FCC recently made an inflation adjustment to its forfeiture rules to increase the amount of penalties it may impose on equipment manufacturers by nearly 45 percent.
-The FCC may now impose forfeitures of up to $16,000 for each violation or each day of a continuing violation, up to a total of $112,500 for a single act.
+Fish & Richardson continues to follow all FCC enforcement actions taken against RF equipment manufacturers and vendors for violations of the FCC's marketing rules and technical standards.
+These actions include enforcement of Rule Parts 2, 15, 18, 22, 24, 27, 90, and 95, as well as the tracking of voluntary consent decrees and Notices of Apparent Liability and Forfeiture.
+The FCC recently made an inflationary adjustment to its forfeiture rules.
+For most equipment violations, the rule imposes forfeitures of up to $16,000 for each violation or each day of a continuing violation, up to a total of $122,500 for a single act or failure to act.
+The FCC has flexibility to determine what constitutes a single act.

 To view a matrix of FCC enforcement activities since 2006, please click here.